 There are a lot of things that it can do for you that will be discussed later.
 Just to mention some examples, you can share them with your doctor to help him find any unexpected health patterns and help diagnose health conditions.
 Also, you can find a correlation between the intensity of your workout and your heart rate.

 Now we will explain the different types of health-related data that are collected from fitness trackers and how they can help increase your motivation to keep moving and stay healthy.

-We will include tips to help you get the most out of this important piece of information and stick to your plan.
+We will include tips to help you get the most out of this important information and stick to your plan.

 Fitness trackers or smartwatches can collect health or fitness data such as calories burned, steps, pace, distance, heart rate zones, sleep quality, and others.
 They can help inspire you to lose weight, keep in shape, and even stay active.

 As we mentioned earlier, you can use it to set goals and improve your performance.
 Your progress or stats can be found on the smartwatch screen or in the companion application depending on your tracker.

 Besides, you can track your vitals such as oxygen, high blood pressure, and heart rate to get a big picture of your heart health.
 Fitness tracker statistics will not only keep you in the know but also will give you peace of mind.
 You can monitor your stress levels or breathing which can provide an insight into your wellbeing.